Mary Wolfe

-Mary Lynn Wolfe (born 1963) is a former Democratic member of the Iowa House of Representatives from the 98th district.
+Mary Lynn Wolfe (born 1963) is an attorney and a former Democratic member of the Iowa House of Representatives from the 98th district.

 Personal life

 Wolfe holds a Bachelor of Arts degree in English and a JD from the University of Iowa.
 She has been an attorney in private practice with her father.

 Political career

 In 2010, Wolfe announced that she would run to represent District 26 in the Iowa House of Representatives, after the former representative, Polly Bukta, announced that she would not run for re-election.
 She defeated the Republican opponent, David A. Rose, by 424 votes.

 Following redistricting in 2011, Wolfe ran to represent District 98 in 2012 and won.
 She was re-elected to that seat four times.
-She did not seek reelection in 2022 and left office in January 2023.
+During her tenure, she served as the ranking member of the House Judiciary Committee.
+She did not seek reelection in 2022 and left office in January 2023, being succeeded by Monica Kurth.